fastenhealth/policy/connect/privacy_policy.md

 ---

+## Acknowledgments

+It is important to acknowledge certain limitations around the scope of this Policy.
+The nature of our services does not subject us to compliance with the Health Insurance Portability and Accountability Act along with its implementing regulations.
+---

-## Acceptance and Updates to this Privacy Policy
+## Acceptance and Updates to this Policy

-We may update this Privacy Policy from time to time to reflect changes in our practices, technologies, legal requirements, or for other operational reasons.
+We may update this Policy from time to time to reflect changes in our practices, technologies, legal requirements, or for other operational reasons.
 When we make changes, we will revise the "Effective Date" at the top of the policy and, where appropriate, notify you via email, or by prominently posting a notice within the Fasten Connect Portal.

 We encourage you to review this page regularly so you are aware of any changes.
-Continued use of the Services after the updated Privacy Policy becomes effective constitutes your agreement to the revised policy.
+Continued use of the Services after the updated Policy becomes effective constitutes your agreement to the revised policy.

 ---

 ## Contacting Us

-If you have any questions or concerns about the Privacy Policy or Fasten Health, please email us at [notices@fastenhealth.com](mailto:notices@fastenhealth.com)
+If you have any questions or concerns about the Policy or Fasten Health, please email us at [notices@fastenhealth.com](mailto:notices@fastenhealth.com)